Quesadilla: Original Mexican quesadilla

-United States quesadilla
+In the United States

-The quesadilla is a regional favorite in the southwestern U.S., where it is similar to a grilled cheese sandwich, with the inclusion of local ingredients.
+The quesadilla is a regional favorite in the Southwestern U.S., where it is similar to a grilled cheese sandwich, with the inclusion of local ingredients.
 A flour tortilla is heated on a griddle, then flipped and sprinkled with a grated, usually high-moisture, melting cheese (queso quesadilla), such as Monterey Jack, Cheddar cheese, or Colby Jack.
 Once the cheese melts, other ingredients, such as shredded meat, peppers, onions, or guacamole may be added, and it is then folded and served.

 Another preparation involves cheese and other ingredients sandwiched between two flour tortillas, with the whole package grilled on an oiled griddle and flipped so both sides are cooked and the cheese is melted.
-This version is often cut into wedges to serve.
+This version is often cut into wedges to be served.
 A home appliance (quesadilla maker) is sold to produce this kind of quesadilla, although it does not use oil and cooks both sides at once.
-This type is similar to the Mexican sincronizada; but in the United States, they often also have fajita beef or chicken or other ingredients instead of ham.
-That kind of quesadilla is also Mexican, and it is called "gringa" (the name varies in some regions in Mexico, including a type of quesadilla called "chavindeca").
+This type is similar to the Mexican sincronizada, but in the United States, fajita beef or chicken or other ingredients instead of ham are often used.
+In Mexico, this type of quesadilla is called "gringa" (the name varies in some regions in Mexico, including a type of quesadilla called "chavindeca").

 Regional variations to specific recipes exist throughout the Southwest.

 Variations

 Quesadillas have been adapted to many different styles.
-In the United States, many restaurants serve them as appetizers, after adding their own twist.
+In the United States, many restaurants serve them as appetizers.
 Some variations use goat cheese, black beans, spinach, zucchini, or tofu.
 A variation that combines the ingredients and cooking technique of a quesadilla with pizza toppings has been described as a "pizzadilla".

-Even dessert quesadillas are made, using ingredients such as chocolate, butterscotch, caramel and different fruits.
+Breakfast quesadillas include ingredients such as eggs, cheese and bacon, and are sometimes known as an "eggadilla".

-Breakfast quesadillas are also made, using ingredients such as eggs, cheese and bacon.
+Dessert quesadillas use ingredients such as chocolate, butterscotch, caramel and different fruits.